freetronics/ArduPhone-Software/firmware_v1/README.md

 of its own state and timing of when things must occur.
 They should all use the global 'sliceStartTime' to determine duration of events so that multiple calls to millis() are not needed.
-Simply put, all functions should therfore do an action as quickly as possible and then yeild.
+Simply put, all functions should therefore do an action as quickly as possible and then yield.

 The screen layout uses a status bar across the top and a main frame for the rest of the user interface to work in.
 An 'Activity' animation has